-"From this point on is the Beardsley family's private room.
+"Beyond this point is the Beardsley family's private rooms.
 You're not expected."

 He returned to the corner and quickly walked back to the other passages.

-When he went ahead through the corridors for a while, that man with sunglasses was stood.
+When he went ahead through the corridors for a while, that man with sunglasses stood.

 "Are you sightseeing too?
-This castle's got an exquisite presence.
+This castle's got an exquisite aura.
 I'd like to shoot in such a place."

 Norse no longer thought this guy was a movie director.
 But regardless of the man's identity, finding Kate was top priority now.
 Norse passed his side, merely lightly nodding to him.